Which eligible assets are compatible with comonotonic capital requirements?: Introduction

-The objective of this paper is to investigate the property of comonotonicity for the prominent class of risk measures introduced in the paper by Artzner et al.~(1999).
-The fundamental idea in that paper was to provide an operational definition of risk measures by emphasizing the role of two basic primitive objects: \begin{itemize} \item the {\em acceptance set} $\cA\subset L^\infty$, representing the set of capital positions that are deemed acceptable from a regulatory perspective, and \item the {\em eligible asset} $S$ with price $S_0>0$ and payoff $S_1\in L^\infty_+$, representing a liquid financial asset used to reach acceptability. \end{itemize} The acceptance set plays the role of a {\em capital adequacy test} to discriminate between financial institutions that are adequately capitalized from a regulatory perspective, i.e.\ whose capital position belongs to $\cA$, and those that are inadequately capitalized, i.e.\ whose capital position does not belong to $\cA$.
+The objective of this paper is to investigate the property of comonotonicity for the broad class of risk measures introduced in the paper by Artzner et al.~(1999).
+The fundamental idea in that paper was to provide an operational definition of risk measures by emphasizing the role of two basic primitive objects: \begin{itemize} \item the {\em acceptance set} $\cA\subset L^\infty$, representing the set of capital positions that are deemed acceptable from a regulatory perspective, and \item the {\em eligible asset} $S=(S_0,S_1)$, representing a liquidly traded financial asset with price $S_0>0$ and payoff $S_1\in L^\infty_+$ used to reach acceptability. \end{itemize} The acceptance set plays the role of a {\em capital adequacy test} and is used discriminate between financial institutions that are adequately capitalized, i.e.\ whose capital position belongs to $\cA$, and those that are inadequately capitalized, i.e.\ whose capital position does not belong to $\cA$.
 If a company does not pass the capital adequacy test, then its management needs to implement a pre-specified {\em remedial action}, namely raising capital and investing it into the eligible asset, to become acceptable.
+To achieve a sufficient level of generality we will not fix a market model but view any pair $S=(S_0,S_1)$ as a potential liquidly traded asset, i.e.\ as a candidate for an eligible asset.
+It is worth emphasizing that the primary interest of regulators should be {\em that} the capital position of a financial institution is acceptable and, in principle, they should not be concerned about {\em how} the company reaches acceptability.
+In particular, as observed in Artzner et al.~(2009), it may be less costly for the company to reach acceptability by means of a risky asset instead of a risk-free one, which potentially may not even exist.